Student advocacy, individual student planning, responsive services, & program management/system support

 SEL Curriculum Development

-The counselors collaborate with grade level teams to develop and refine the advisory curriculum in content areas which are appropriate to age/grade level.
+The counselors collaborate with grade level teams to develop and refine the counseling curriculum in content areas which are appropriate to age/grade level.

-The counselors provide instruction, team teaches or assist in teaching the school advisory curriculum.
+The counselors provide instruction, team teaches or assist in teaching the school counseling curriculum.

 Teacher Parent & Admin Collaboration